vanhoefm/wifi-injection/README.md

 slightly differ if the kernel overwrote certain fields.
 If you only see an injected frame once it may have been dropped by the kernel.

+# 5. Personal Notes

+- TODO: Double-check the behaviour of the AWUS036ACM when injecting a frame with the More Fragment (MF) flag set.
+Earlier, this README said that this dongle had trouble injecting this frame, but the paper mentioned it was the RT5572 chipsets.